 The centralized control position is to be located in the machinery space or adjacent to it.
-For yachts less than 500 GT, the centralized control position may be installed in the wheelhouse, or in other positions accepted by Tasneef

 If the centralized control position is an enclosed space located in the machinery spaces, it is to be provided with two safe fire escapes.